Business financing options - an overview

 • sound management expertise - although VCs tend not to get involved in the day-to-day running of the business, they often help with a business' strategy

 Before you approach a venture capital (VC) business, you should research what sort of private equity (PE) funding would be best for your business needs.
-Different types of investment - eg seed funding, product development and succession funding - are suitable for different stages of business development.
+Different types of investment, for example, seed funding, product development and succession funding, are suitable for different stages of business development.

 When choosing a VC fund, look for: